 Some researchers have speculated that since it negates the need for insulin, it may serve as an ideal replacement for glucose in diabetics’ diets.

 But several recent studies have scrutinized its effects on metabolism — some of which could add to comorbidities already seen in this population.

 Some studies have shown that fructose intake is linked with higher levels of serum triglycerides, potentially contributing to adiposity and weight gain, Rosenzweig said.

 It’s also been tied to increased levels of uric acid, which can lead to gout and kidney stones, he said.
 Chronically high levels of uric acid have also been linked with atherosclerosis, which Rosenzweig said is troubling given that hardening of the arteries is already a known complication of diabetes itself.

-And fructose overload also may be associated high blood pressure – another common comorbidity among diabetics — and some of that data have come from large-scale epidemiological studies such as the National Health and Nutrition and Examination Survey.
+And fructose overload also may be associated with high blood pressure – another common comorbidity among diabetics — and some of that data has come from large-scale epidemiological studies such as the National Health and Nutrition and Examination Survey.

 The same problems could be associated with high-fructose corn syrup, which is a polysaccharide that’s chemically similar to plain table sugar, or sucrose.
 The molecule is half fructose and half glucose, but the gastrointestinal tract breaks it down into its respective monosaccharides, Rosenzweig said.

 Thus, diabetics get the initial dumping of blood glucose, plus the liver hit of fructose, which generates lipids, he explained, adding that there’s no discernible metabolic difference between sucrose and high-fructose corn syrup.